Blogging vs social media: what if marketing didn’t fry your nervous system?

 When I write a blog post, I’m not thinking, How can I get this in front of everyone right now?
 I’m thinking, How can this help the right person find it when they’re ready for it?

 Social media posts vanish within a day or two but blog posts become part of your online library.
-Think of it like a growing body of work that supports people long after you hit publish.
-It’s content that compounds and builds momentum over time.
+It’s a growing body of work that supports people long after you hit publish.
+The content compounds and then builds discoverability momentum over time.

-When you publish thoughtful, well-structured content you’re not just “adding content” to your site.
-You’re building something called topical authority.
+You see, when you publish thoughtful, well-structured content that is search-friendly, you’re not just adding content to your site, you’re also building something called topical authority.

 This means you’re showing search discoverability tools (like Google and AI) that you have real, trustworthy expertise in a particular area and that your website is a useful source of reliable information on that topic.

 The more high-quality content you create around your core topics, the stronger the signal you send to search tools: “I know this subject.
-You can trust me here.”
+You can trust me.”

 Traditional search engines (like Google and Bing) and AI tools (like ChatGPT and Gemini) look for sources that show consistent authority in a particular space.
 So by publishing thoughtful blog posts, you’re increasing your chances of being found.

-This kind of trust takes time to build, but once it’s there, it becomes the foundation for long-term discoverability – the kind that doesn’t rely on constant posting just to stay visible.
-The kind that keeps working for you quietly in the background, day after day.
+This kind of trust takes time to build, but once it’s there, it becomes the foundation for long-term discoverability.
+The kind that doesn’t rely on constant posting just to stay visible and that keeps working for you in the background, day after day.

 Quality vs quantity